Ludorg/ludorg/README.md

 ## What am I working on?

-I’m currently learning Rust 🦀 and also making some experiments with microcontrollers (Raspberry Pi Pico or Arduino)
+I’m currently learning Rust 🦀 and also making some experiments on microcontrollers (Raspberry Pi Pico or Arduino) with Lego.